dotnet/docs/docs/core/porting/libraries.md

 This article also assumes that you understand the [recommended porting process](index.md) and that you have resolved any issues with [third-party dependencies](third-party-deps.md).

-## Targeting the .NET Standard Library
+## Targeting .NET Standard

 The best way to build a cross-platform library for .NET Core is to target the [.NET Standard](../../standard/net-standard.md).
-The .NET Standard Library is the formal specification of .NET APIs that are intended to be available on all .NET runtimes.
+The .NET Standard is the formal specification of .NET APIs that are intended to be available on all .NET runtimes.
 It is supported by the .NET Core runtime.

 What this means is that you'll have to make a tradeoff between APIs you can use and platforms you can support, and pick the version of the .NET Platform Standard that best suits the tradeoff you wish to make.